wp-plugins/robo-gallery/README.txt

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor

+= How to define custom hover effect for some gallery thumbnail? =

+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

+= Is it possible to insert video as gallery link ? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have video link field in gallery image options, where you can define some custom link to the online video.

 == Screenshots ==

 1. Gallery Demo 1